 This is quite possibly the simplest allergy test out there.
 You provide a simple hair sample, send it to the lab and they test for over 600 potential allergens.
 300 foods, and 300 environmental factors.

-If you don't want to go with Nutriscan or the Affordable Allergy Test, then you can still conduct a "novel" food trial to see what foods your dog is reacting to.
+If you don't want to go with Nutriscan or 5 Strands test, then you can still conduct a "novel" food trial to see what foods your dog is reacting to.
 This means that your dog is placed on a diet of foods that he has never been exposed to before.

 Now, before you rush out and buy any new food, let me tell you that it isn't as simple as that.
 You're not going to determine if your dog has a food allergy just by switching to a different brand or flavor, even if it is hypoallergenic, organic, or homemade food.